-160 2.4 Overview of the cases
+2.4 Overview of the cases

-Atmospheric blocking covers a variety of flow patterns, including Ω -shaped or high-over-low dipole blocks, which can occur all year round in different regions (Woollings et al., 2018).
-There is a large case-to-case and spatial variability of the LH contribution to blocking, ranging between 35 - 55 % for the majority of observed blocking cases in the global ERA-Interim climatology (Steinfeld and Pfahl, 2019).
-To cover part of this variability we perform sensitivity experiments for five different
+Atmospheric blocking covers a variety of flow patterns, including Ω-shaped or high-over-low dipole blocks, which can occur all year round in different regions (Woollings et al., 2018).
+Important factors for the importance of LH in blocking are the presence of an upstream cyclone and the availability of moisture, which is reflected in a large case-to-case and spatial variability of the LH contribution to blocking (Steinfeld and Pfahl, 2019).
+The median LH contribution for 4270 blocks in the global ERA-Interim climatology is around 45 %, ranging from 0 % up to over 80 % for individual cases (Steinfeld and Pfahl, 2019).

-- 165 blocking events, which develop under different environmental conditions (different seasons, geographical locations and LH contribution), as summarized in Table 1.
+To cover part of this variability we perform sensitivity experiments for five different blocking events, which develop under 155 different environmental conditions (different seasons, geographical locations and LH contribution), as summarized in Table 1.
 Blocks are selected from the main blocking regions over the North Atlantic and North Pacific, but also from a secondary region over Russia.
-Some of those blocks are associated with extreme weather events: the 2010 summer heat wave in western Russia, the devastating wildfires in Alberta, Canada in May 2016 and the cold spell in Europe in February 2018 (dubbed the "Beast from the East"). - 170 One of these cases, Thor (onset and maintenance) in the year 2016, is used hereafter to introduce our method.
-Therefore, its evolution is described in detail in the following section.
+Some of those blocks are associated with extreme weather events: the 2010 summer heat wave in western Russia, the devastating wildfires in Canada in May 2016 and the cold spell in Europe in February 2018.
+The cases "Thor onset" and "Canada" show a median LH contribution of around 50%, and "Thor maintenance", "Cold spell" and "Russia" show a weaker